ZzPoLariszZ/zzpolariszz.github.io/_posts/2024-07-07-Tornado-Cash-Deposit-and-Withdrawal.md

 6. Verify Tor Browser is Working

-   Please visit the website [check.torproject.org](https://check.torproject.org/), Tor Browser is working when the page shows the following text in green:
+   Please visit the website [check.torproject.org](https://check.torproject.org/), Tor Browser is working when the page shows the following text:

-   `Congratulations.
-This browser is configured to use Tor.`
+   **<span style="color:Green">Congratulations.
+This browser is configured to use Tor.</span>**

 ---
 ### Step 4 - Deposit ETH into Tornado Cash